Out-Law Guide | 09 Nov 2020 | 2:15 pm | 10 min. read

 In similar situations in the past, some organisations provided guidance suggesting that where employees would have been able to work from home but for their failure to take certain actions - for example, requesting particular log-ins - those employees would be subject to disciplinary proceedings.

-Employers must bear in mind the duties that they owe to other employees under UK health and safety law.
-If they knowingly allow an individual who has been advised to self-isolate to attend their premises or come into contact with other employees, they may be in breach of those duties, particularly where any of those other employees are more vulnerable to infection - for example, pregnant employees, those with long-term health conditions.
+If employers knowingly allow an individual who has been advised to self-isolate to attend their premises or come into contact with other employees, employers would be in breach of a specific legal prohibition.
+As employers must also bear in mind the duties that they owe to other employees under UK health and safety law, it is worth flagging that they may well also be in breach of those duties, particularly where any of those other employees are more vulnerable to infection - for example, pregnant employees, those with long-term health conditions.

 Suspension may be an option where an individual who has been advised to self-isolate refuses to do so, but employers should consider whether they have a right to suspend in these circumstances.
 Where no express contractual right to do so exists, legal advice should be sought.